Will Starmer resign as prime minister and who could replace him?

 Another candidate who has been tipped for the top job is the home secretary, who was effectively endorsed by former prime minister Tony Blair last year.

-Amid previous speculation that Sir Keir Starmer could be forced to step down as prime minister, Shabana Mahmood emerged among the front runners to succeed him.
+Amid previous speculation that Sir Keir could be forced to step down as prime minister, Shabana Mahmood has emerged among the front runners to succeed him.

 Her biggest issues are similar to Mr Streeting.
 Like him, she is seen as being on the right of the party and it is unlikely both could run.